VSTS | TFS 2018 | TFS 2017

-Use a variable group to store values that you want to make available across multiple release definitions.
+Use a variable group to store values that you want to make available across multiple build and release definitions.
 Variable groups are defined and managed in the Library tab of the Build & Release hub.

 Use a variable group

-To use a variable group in a release definition, open the definition, select the Variables tab, select Variable groups, and then choose Link variable group.
+To use a variable group, open the definition, select the Variables tab, select Variable groups, and then choose Link variable group.